magento/devdocs/guides/v2.0/coding-standards/code-standard-sniffers.md

 * <a href="https://github.com/magento-ecg/coding-standard.xml" target="_blank">ECG Magento PHP Code Sniffer Coding Standard</a>
 for PHP developers who use a code sniffer in their development process.
 Use these specifications to configure your code sniffer of choice to bring your <i>PHP coding style closer to Magento PHP standards</i>.

-* <a href="https://github.com/magento/magento2/tree/develop/dev/tests/static/framework/Magento/Sniffs" <a href="http://pear.php.net/manual/en/package.php.php-codesniffer.faq.php" target="_blank">PHP_CodeSniffer</a>, which implements the full PSR2 standard.
+* <a href="http://pear.php.net/manual/en/package.php.php-codesniffer.faq.php" target="_blank">PHP_CodeSniffer</a>, which implements the full PSR2 standard.
 You can extend PHP_CodeSniffer to include your own rules, <a href="https://github.com/magento/magento2/blob/develop/dev/tests/static/framework/Magento/ruleset.xml" target="_blank">as we have</a>.